lukepark327/eth-ghost-sol/README.md

 ![overview](https://github.com/twodude/ghost-relay/blob/master/images/overview.png)
 -->

 There is an Ethereum contract that stores all the other Ethereum chain's block headers relayed&mdash;submitted by users, or relayers.
-As you know, each block header contains committed transactions.
-Given a block header, anyone will be able to verify if a transaction is included or not.
+As you know, each block contains committed transactions.
+Given a block header, anyone will be able to verify if a transaction is included or not with merkle-proof.
 Now we can offer a transfer services from ETH_1 to ETH_2.

 Ghost contract is able to treat blockchain reorganization(a.k.a. reorg) problem using the longest chain rule.
-Also it is able to treat two sides reorg because not relayer but the smart contract selects confirmed block.
+Maybe it is able to treat two sides reorg because not relayer but the smart contract selects confirmed block...?

 # Backgrounds